 This keto, easy and healthy zucchini gratin has always been one of my favorite ways to prepare zucchini.
 After all, cheese makes everything taste better!

 I love this zucchini gratin because it’s such an easy and healthy recipe, yet so delicious.
-Even my youngest daughter agrees to eat this zucchini gratin.
+Even my youngest daughter agrees to eat it.
 Which says a lot, because she usually has a hard time with vegetables.

 I have quite a few zucchini recipes that I make regularly.
-But zucchini gratin has always been and remains one of my favorite ways to prepare zucchini.
+But au gratin has always been and remains one of my favorite ways to prepare this healthy vegetable.
 After all, cheese makes everything taste better. 😀

-Happily, current research tells us that for most healthy people, cheese is pretty much harmless in terms of cholesterol and heart disease.
+Happily, current research tells us that for most healthy people, cheese is pretty much harmless.

 Should I salt the zucchini before assembling the dish?